-- There is a growing list of candidate effectors generated from bioinformatics (proteomic and transcriptomic), genetic (yeast two-hybrid) and physical methods (Far-Westerns-immunoprecepitations and mass spectrometry).
+- There is a growing list of candidate effectors generated from bioinformatics (proteomic and transcriptomic), genetic (yeast two-hybrid) and physical methods (Far-Westerns--immunoprecepitations and mass spectrometry).
 In the case of the yeast two-hybrid method numerous candidates are being tested reciprocally to confirm results.
 This workflow of the Effector team has already generated more high quality targets than can be analyzed in bioassays.
 In many cases loss of gene expression through RNAi is highly toxic to psyllids.
 We have only conceived of two tools to use to disrupt the Effector Mechanism, RNAi and competitive protein ligand inhibitors (proteins, such as scFV antibodies or peptides).
 Secondary metabolites or RNA aptamers are potential additional options.
-In order to use an Effector for insect replacement, we need to disrupt these interactions while maintaining psyllid fitness. - The extensive transcriptome data set (the Transcriptome Computational Workbench) has been created from whole adults and nymphs as well as dissected salivary glands and guts of insects infected or not infected with CLas is available to the research community at www.sohomopter.org/ACPPOP and the manuscript titled "Asian citrus psyllid expression profiles suggest Candidatus Liberibacter asiaticus-mediated alteration of adult nutrition and metabolism, and of nymphal development and immunity" was accepted for publication in PLOS ONE. - Using the yeast two-hybrid method, gut and salivary gland library matings (>33/ea) have been performed and the results reinforce the likely role of several complexes and individual proteins identified in the level 2 biological processes of the Gene Ontology categories of Adhesion, Nutrition, Invasion and Immune functions.
+In order to use an Effector for insect replacement, we need to disrupt these interactions while maintaining psyllid fitness. - The extensive transcriptome data set (the Transcriptome Computational Workbench) has been created from whole adults and nymphs as well as dissected salivary glands and guts of insects infected or not infected with CLas is available to the research community at www.sohomopter.org/ACPPOP. - Using the yeast two-hybrid method, gut and salivary gland library matings (30/ea) have been performed and the results reinforce the likely role of several complexes and individual proteins identified in the level 2 biological processes of the Gene Ontology categories of Adhesion, Nutrition, Invasion and Immune functions.
 An interaction between a potential CLas virulence factor and a psyllid signaling molecule that regulates fundamental cellular processes, including cell growth, migration and survival was identified as well as an interaction between a psyllid and Wolbachia-associated protein that indicates the potential importance of tripartite interactions for pathogen invasion.
 A CLas phage protein and an ACP protein predicted to be important in CLas invasion of host tissues contains two putative domains; a coat protein and a highly conserved known virulence factor.
-RNAi knockdowns studies for 19 candidates are in progress while at least 6 of these targets show a significant reduction in CLas transmission in a functional transmission bioassay to date.
-Expression is currently being confirmed for these and other effector candidates by mass spectrometry analysis.
-Reannotation of effectors found to date is underway with improved databases and tools to do so at the protein, domain, and pathway levels. - A system for screening 4-amino acid peptide libraries for binding to psyllid digestive tract epithelium has identified at least 8 candidate ligands that bind specifically at submicromolar concentrations with different binding kinetics.
-Competition studies with unbiotinylated versions for one have shown competitive binding indicating the biotin is not required for gut binding.
-Similar competition studies are underway for the other peptides.
-Peptide binding has been shown to be stable in adults that acquired the peptide during feeding as nymphs.
-Proving this stability was crucial to functional use of the peptides in the acquisition/transmission inhibitory bioassays. - ScFv's encoding genes have been isolated and are expressed in transgenic citrus.
-There are 18 separate transgenic lines each producing the ScFvs recognizing separate epitopes from two different surface antigens of Candidatus Liberibacter asiaticus.
+RNAi knockdowns studies for 16 candidates are in progress while at least 5 of these targets show a significant reduction in CLas transmission in a functional transmission bioassay to date.
+Expression is currently being confirmed for these and other effector candidates by mass spectrometry analysis. - A system for screening 4-amino acid peptide libraries for binding to psyllid digestive tract epithelium has identified at least 8 candidate ligands that bind specifically at submicromolar concentrations with different binding kinetics.
+Optimized acquisition assays have been developed and validated and are now being used to test for peptide inhibition of CLas acquisition.
+In this assay, acquisition is measured (using PCR detection of CLas) as an inhibition of movement of the bacterium into the salivary glands and/or an overall reduction in the titer of CLas in the psyllids. - Sixteen different scFVs were identified that bind to three separate surface antigens on CLas and the genes encoding these scFVs have been transformed into citrus.
 These plants are at various stages of development with some ready to be used in CLas transmission assays to determine if any scFV's, when expressed in a plant, block acquisition of CLas by the psyllid.